 The Great Wall of China is an interaction between manmade walls, steep hills, and other facets of nature that serve as barriers.
 Together, these facets stretch a total distance of 5,500 miles (8,850 km).
 The manmade wall is a marvelous achievement that spans 3,889 miles (6,259 km).
 The majority of the wall is not accessible to visitors.

 The part of the wall that is accessible here in the national park only allows a couple of miles (3.74 km) and several watchtowers.
 The impressive wall is 20 feet ( 6 m) and has a typical height of about 26 feet (7.8 m).
+It has been the inspiration of many movies, books, poems, and other cultural celebrations.
+It is one of the greatest achievements in the history of manking.
+Accordingly, it is one of the Seven Wonders of the World.Back to Top

 The initial walking starts as you make your way through the tourist center and vendors as you approach the wall.
 Once you reach the wall, the majority of walking will depend on how much of the Great Wall of China you actually want to walk.

-Great Wall Loop Trail: this is a moderate rated trail in Badaling which provides a loop that travels a distance of 3.4 miles (5.5 km).
+This is a moderate rated trail in Badaling which provides a loop that travels a distance of 3.4 miles (5.5 km).
 The trail provides visitors with a chance to watch for wildlife with birdwatching topping the list as well as views of the Great Wall of China.
 The trail has about 1,010 feet (308 m) of elevation gain as you navigate the loop.

 - All Trails, The Great Wall at Badaling, https://www.alltrails.com/trail/china/beijing/the-great-wall-at-badaling, retrieved December 2019.